bortox/bortox.github.io/content/article/jekyll-blog-webp-avif-images.en.md

 * The score of some pages with many images on PageSpeed was sometimes less than 90/100 and it mildly infuriated me, because the website average is 98/99 out of 100.
 * After enabling webp conversion on my Hugo blog I noticed a better loading speed and savings on bandwidth and image size.
 It's better for who uses the website too!
-* This [article about the _obesity crisis_](https://idlewords.com/talks/website_obesity.html) of the web convinced me to reduce the page size of bortox.it.
+* This [article about the _obesity crisis_ (:gb:)](https://idlewords.com/talks/website_obesity.htm) of the web convinced me to reduce the page size of bortox.it.
 Images were the biggest problem.

 ## How to convert images to webp and avif on Jekyll